nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

   small feature, but found it was something I really missed, mainly for how much easier refactoring is if you can just throw a `kwarg` onto whatever function needs it without having to rewrite every one of its calls.
-This made my implementation for how to handle whether or not the diff image should be created based on the flags somewhat clumsy.
+This made my implementation for how to handle whether or not the diff image should be created based on the command line flags somewhat clumsy.

 - __Third Party Modules__: Prior to [Go modules](https://blog.golang.org/modules2019),
   Go's package manager would just throw all downloaded packages into `$GOPATH/src`